Fraunhofer-ITMP/kgg/README.md

 #### Manuscript Results

 The results included in the KGG manuscript are generated from the final KG files with `.pkl` format.
-Their usage in each of results are provided as indiviual jupyter notebook files in `src` folder.
+Their usage in each of results are provided as indiviual IPython Notebook files in `src` folder.
 1. [Comparison of AD-COVID19 KGs](https://github.com/Fraunhofer-ITMP/kgg/blob/main/src/Comparison%20of%20AD-COVID19%20KGs.ipynb)
 2. [Comparison of Depression KGs](https://github.com/Fraunhofer-ITMP/kgg/blob/main/src/Comparison%20of%20Depression%20KGs.ipynb)
 3. [Comparison of Parkinson KGs](https://github.com/Fraunhofer-ITMP/kgg/blob/main/src/Comparison%20of%20Parkinson%20KGs.ipynb)